Housing Benefit is financial support to help you to pay your rent. It is gradually being replaced by Universal Credit.

 Check if you should apply for Housing Benefit or Universal Credit

-You should apply for Housing Benefit if:
+You can apply for Housing Benefit if:

 - you are a pensioner - you have reached the qualifying age for State Pension Credit.
 If you are in a couple you will need to check the rules for couples.